-These subtly spiced flourless walnut cookies are nutty and rich and a cinch to make.
+These subtly spiced flourless walnut cookies are nutty, rich and a cinch to make.

 When I find myself craving a little treat, a little something special to enjoy with a cup of tea in the afternoon or after dinner, I make these walnut cookies.
 They’ve become one of my favorite tea time cookies and they couldn’t be simpler to make.